RichardLitt/awesome-styleguides/readme.md

 #### How to build a styleguide
 * [_A Maintainable Style Guide_](http://ianfeather.co.uk/a-maintainable-style-guide/) by Ian Feather of Lonely Planet.
 Advocates Style Guide Driven Development, which is pretty snazzy.
 * [Huge's Styleguide Tool](https://github.com/hugeinc/styleguide) A tool to make creating and maintaining style guides easy.
 Looks pretty decent, with a few uses cases and a significant following on GitHub.
+* [An In-Depth Overview Of Living Style Guide Tools](http://www.smashingmagazine.com/2015/04/an-in-depth-overview-of-living-style-guide-tools/) A good overview of what is out there.

 #### Other Styleguide Lists